hjdhjd/homebridge-unifi-protect/docs/FeatureOptions.md

 ### Feature Options

-Feature options allow you to enable or disable certain features in this plugin.
-These feature options provide unique flexibility by also allowing you to set a scope for each option that allows you more granular control in how this plugin makes features and capabilities available in HomeKit.
+Feature Options allow you to enable or disable certain features in this plugin.
+These Feature Options provide unique flexibility by also allowing you to set a scope for each option that allows you more granular control in how this plugin makes features and capabilities available in HomeKit.

 The priority given to these options works in the following order, from highest to lowest priority where settings that are higher in priority can override lower ones: